ituacm/dsa1_2024-25/syllabus.md

   - Queue
     - Queue basics
     - Ex: Implement a queue using stacks
-    - Ex: Implement a stack using using queues
+    - Ex: Implement a stack using queues

 - Week 4: Tree
   - Graph introduction